-10:10 The thief cometh not, but for to steal, and to kill, and to destroy:^a I am come that they might have life, and that they might have it more^b abundantly.^c
+10:10 The thief cometh not, but for to steal, and to kill, and to destroy: a l am come that they might have life, and that they might have it more b abundantly.

 10a False teachers can provide no joy, no hope, nothing of any spiritual value.
 They leave nothing but misery and woe in their wake.